 Graphical Rules Editor

-Many of the panels in DashO's user interface are rule editors, primarily for including and excluding elements in your application in an obfuscation transformation.
+Many of the pages in DashO's user interface are rule editors, primarily for including and excluding elements in your application in an obfuscation transformation.
 A rule editor is divided into two lists – a class list on the left hand side that shows the classes and members of the inputs and a rule list on the right.
 The rules specify what parts of the inputs are affected by the operation and in some cases the actions to be taken.
-The rules editor is used to set rules for the following operations:
+The rules editor is used to set rules on the following pages:

 Other parts of DashO, such as entry points, use an interface very similar to the rule editor.